BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * PSBTs can be `ur:crypto-psbt` for both sending and receipt, but ideally should be transferred as part of a `ur:crypto-request`/`ur:crypto-response` protocol.

 For more, see [registry of UR types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md), [overview of crypto-request](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-99-request-response.md), and [usage of crypto-request instead of crypto-psbt](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/crypto-request-or-crypto-psbt.md).

+A new specification for backup formatting could be helpful.
+As noted, Passport uses 7zip password-protected by 6 ByteWords.
+Coldcard uses a similar methodology, but uses 12 different BIP-39 words for each backup.
+Blockchain Commons generally leans toward Passport's choice because of the careful selection of ByteWords to minimize confusion and even allow usage by non-English speakers, but hasn't deeply looked into the topic.

 ## Hardware & Software